morrownr/8812au/Bridged Wireless Access Point.md

 and devices in areas where the WiFi signal is weak or otherwise does not meet expectations.

-This document is for WiFi adapters based on the following chipsets
+This document is for WiFi adapters based on the following chipset
 ```
 rtl8812au
 ```
 2021-02-07